 Nevada law allows personal injury victims two (2) years after being injured to commence a negligence suit.
 Chances are the case would settle out of court without a trial.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Nevada Concerta lawsuits, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Nevada Concerta lawsuits, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if Concerta made my child suicidal in NV?